Fatima-css/aws-VPC-three-tier-architecture-lab/README.md

 ### VPC and Subnets

 VPC Creation:  Created a VPC named 3-tier-vpc with the CIDR block 10.0.0.0/16.

-What this means: This VPC acts as my private network in the cloud, providing 65,536 possible IP addresses (from 10.0.0.0 to 10.0.255.255).
+what is a VPC...: This VPC acts as my private network in the cloud, providing 65,536 possible IP addresses (from 10.0.0.0 to 10.0.255.255).

 Subnet Creation: